canonical/kernel-docs/docs/reference/ubuntu-kernels.md

 * **Workflow:** It is a periodic, read-only snapshot of `linux-unstable`.
 * **Integration:** It provides a stable code base for integration work into the next development kernel.
   Integration issues (e.g., conflicts) can be spotted and fixed earlier.

+### The `linux` tree

+Once a `linux-unstable` kernel version includes support for all core components and is deemed relatively stable, it is moved to the `linux` tree.

+* **Upstream alignment:** Similar to the `linux-unstable` tree, it usually follows the latest upstream release.
+  However, rebases are less frequent as some level of stability needs to be maintained.
+  During a development cycle, it is expected to be updated to all `major.minor` upstream releases until the last version available before the Ubuntu release GA.
+* **Purpose:** The `linux` kernel is the Ubuntu generic kernel which will be available as the default choice for most installations, and will be the base for all derivatives and custom kernels based on the same upstream `major.minor` version.

 ## Optimized kernels